ATI (NYSE:ATI) Sets New 12-Month High on Earnings Beat

-ATI Inc. (NYSE:ATI – Get Free Report) shares reached a new 52-week high during mid-day trading on Tuesday following a better than expected earnings announcement.
-The company traded as high as $59.82 and last traded at $59.20, with a volume of 696119 shares trading hands.
+ATI Inc. (NYSE:ATI – Get Free Report) reached a new 52-week high during trading on Tuesday following a stronger than expected earnings report.
+The stock traded as high as $59.82 and last traded at $59.20, with a volume of 696119 shares traded.
 The stock had previously closed at $51.90.

-The basic materials company reported $0.48 earnings per share for the quarter, beating analysts’ consensus estimates of $0.41 by $0.07.
+The basic materials company reported $0.48 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.41 by $0.07.
 ATI had a return on equity of 23.72% and a net margin of 8.70%.
 The company had revenue of $1.04 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
-During the same quarter in the previous year, the company posted $0.49 earnings per share.
-The business’s revenue for the quarter was up .5% compared to the same quarter last year.
+During the same period last year, the firm earned $0.49 earnings per share.
+ATI’s quarterly revenue was up .5% on a year-over-year basis.

-ATI has been the subject of several recent analyst reports.
-Deutsche Bank Aktiengesellschaft assumed coverage on ATI in a research note on Thursday, April 11th.
-They issued a “buy” rating and a $70.00 price target for the company.
-KeyCorp increased their target price on shares of ATI from $56.00 to $58.00 and gave the company an “overweight” rating in a research report on Monday, April 22nd.
-Finally, TheStreet upgraded shares of ATI from a “c+” rating to a “b-” rating in a research report on Friday, January 26th.
-One research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $56.00.
+A number of research firms have recently commented on ATI.
+TheStreet upgraded ATI from a “c+” rating to a “b-” rating in a research note on Friday, January 26th.
+Deutsche Bank Aktiengesellschaft started coverage on shares of ATI in a report on Thursday, April 11th.
+They set a “buy” rating and a $70.00 target price on the stock.
+Finally, KeyCorp increased their price target on shares of ATI from $56.00 to $58.00 and gave the stock an “overweight” rating in a research note on Monday, April 22nd.
+One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $56.00.

-In other ATI news, VP Timothy J. Harris sold 6,325 shares of the business’s stock in a transaction dated Monday, February 12th.
-The shares were sold at an average price of $42.44, for a total value of $268,433.00.
-Following the sale, the vice president now directly owns 109,331 shares in the company, valued at $4,640,007.64.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Insiders own 0.71% of the company’s stock.
+In other news, VP Timothy J. Harris sold 6,325 shares of the firm’s stock in a transaction on Monday, February 12th.
+The stock was sold at an average price of $42.44, for a total transaction of $268,433.00.
+Following the completion of the transaction, the vice president now directly owns 109,331 shares in the company, valued at $4,640,007.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 0.71% of the company’s stock.

 Institutional Trading of ATI